-- Credit hour is awarded on the same basis as lecture and laboratory instructions and dependent on how the credit hours are allocated for each instruction.
-Example: A 3-credit combined lecture/laboratory course (with lab having out-of-class study) in a standard week of a 15-week semester can be broken down in any of these ways: - o 2 credits lecture + 1 credit laboratory = two nominal hours (100 clock minutes) lecture per week + two nominal hours (100 clock minutes) laboratory per week - o 1.5 credits lecture + 1.5 credits laboratory = one-and-a-half nominal hours (75 clock minutes) lecture per week + three nominal hours (150 clock minutes) laboratory per week - o 1 credit lecture + 2 credit laboratory = one nominal hour (50 clock minutes) lecture per week + four nominal hours (200 clock minutes) laboratory per week
+1 credit lecture + 3 credits laboratory = one nominal hour (50 clock minutes) lecture per week + six nominal hours (5 clock hours) laboratory per weekExample: A 3-credit combined lecture/laboratory course (with lab having out-of-class study) in a standard week of a 15-week semester can be broken down in any of these ways:

+- o 2 credits lecture + 1 credit laboratory = two nominal hours (100 clock minutes) lecture per week + two nominal hours (100 clock minutes) laboratory per week - 1.5 credits lecture + 1.5 credits laboratory = one-and-a-half nominal hours (75 clock minutes) lecture per week + three nominal hours (150 clock minutes) laboratory per week - 1 credit lecture + 2 credit laboratory = one nominal hour (50 clock minutes) lecture per week + four nominal hours (200 clock minutes) laboratory per week

 PRACTICUM and INTERNSHIP courses are credit-bearing work experiences that are integrated with academic instruction and relate to an individual student's occupational goal.
 Students concurrently apply learned concepts to practical situations within an occupational field.
 The experience is coordinated by a Kent State faculty member, who assists the student in planning the experience and assigns the course grade to the student after appropriate consultation with the employer/supervisor.
 The student is expected to complete pre-determined assignments.
 Examples may include a weekly journal, final paper and experience report.
 Whether the internship or practicum is paid or unpaid is determined by the employer in compliance with the Fair Labor Standards Act.
+Use of

-Use of "practicum" or "internship" for the course title may be to accommodate the differences in accreditation nomenclature.
+"practicum" as opposed to "internship" (and vice versa) for the course title may be to accommodate the differences in accreditation nomenclature.